-Rule Activity 21.4.1 Any activity not listed in tables 1 to 10.
-NC Farming Activities 21.4.2 Farming Activity that complies with the standards in Table 2. Р 21.4.3 Construction or addition to farm buildings that comply with the standards in Table 4. Р 21.4.4 Factory Farming that complies with the standards in Table 2. Р Buildings, Residential Activities, Subdivision and Development 21.4.5 The use of land or buildings for residential activity except as provided for in any other rule.
-D 21.4.6 One residential unit within any building platform approved by resource consent. Р 21.4.7 The construction and exterior alteration of buildings located within a building platform approved by resource consent, or registered on the applicable computer freehold register, subject to compliance with the standards in Table 3. Р 21.4.8 The exterior alteration of any lawfully established building located outside of a building platform where there is not an approved building platform on the site, subject to compliance with the standards in Table 3. Р 21.4.9 The identification of a building platform not less than 70m2 and not greater than 1000m2.
+Table 1 Activities - Rural Zone Activity Status 21.4.1 Any activity not listed in tables 1 to 10.
+NC Farming Activities 21.4.2 Farming Activity that complies with the standards in Table 2. Р 21.4.3 Construction or addition to farm buildings that comply with the standards in Table 4. Р 21.4.4 Factory Farming that complies with the standards in Table 2. Р Residential Activities, Subdivision and Development 21.4.5 The use of land or buildings for residential activity except as provided for in any other rule.
+D 21.4.6 One residential unit within any building platform approved by resource consent. Р 21.4.7 The construction and exterior alteration of buildings located within a building platform approved by resource consent, or registered on the applicable computer freehold register, subject to compliance with the standards in Table 3. Р 21.4.8 The exterior alteration of any lawfully established building located outside of a building platform, subject to compliance with the standards in Table 3. Р 21.4.9 The identification of a building platform not less than 70m2 and not greater than 1000m2.
 D 21.4.10 The construction of any building including the physical activity associated with buildings including roading, access, lighting, landscaping and earthworks, not provided for by any other rule.
-D 21.4.11 Domestic Livestock. Р 21.4.12 Residential Flat (activity only, the specific rules for the construction of any buildings apply).
-P Commercial Activities 21.4.13 Home Occupation that complies with the standards in Table 5. Р
+D 21.4.11 Domestic Livestock. Р 21.4.12 Residential Flat (activity only, the specific rules for the construction of any buildings apply). Р Commercial Activities 21.4.13 Home Occupation that complies with the standards in Table 5. Р